Stingray Juicebox: CHUM acquisition and relaunch as PunchMuch

-CHUM's disputes over the channel were soon rendered moot when it acquired Craig Media in 2004, primarily to gain control of its A-Channel television stations in western Canada (which joined its Citytv brand).
+CHUM's disputes over the channel were soon rendered moot when it acquired the assets of Craig Media in 2004, primarily to gain control of its A-Channel television stations in western Canada (which subsequently joined its Citytv brand).
 However, per a clause in the licensing agreement, Viacom exercised its right to pull out of the venture upon the change in ownership.
 On June 9, 2005, CHUM announced it would rebrand the channel on June 30 as PunchMuch, changing the format to an automated music video service that would allow viewers the ability to request music videos and participate in on-screen chat, polling, and other interactive participation with their mobile phone.
 MTV Canada was rebranded Razer on the same day.

 In July 2006, Bell Globemedia (later CTVglobemedia) announced that it would purchase CHUM for an estimated CAD$1.7 billion, including PunchMuch.
 The sale, also needing approval from the CRTC, was approved on June 8, 2007, with the transaction completed on June 22.
 After a three-year absence, the MTV2 brand returned in Canada when CTVglobemedia rebranded Razer as MTV2 on August 1, 2008.

 From its inception, the channel had operated as an advertiser-supported service; on August 31, 2009, PunchMuch and its sister channels MuchLoud, MuchMoreRetro, and MuchVibe all switched to commercial-free formats, while MuchMusic and MuchMoreMusic would continue to run commercials during programs.

 Ownership changed hands once again when on September 10, 2010, Bell Canada (a minority shareholder in CTVglobemedia) announced that it planned to acquire 100% interest in CTVglobemedia for a total debt and equity transaction cost of $3.2 billion CAD.
 The deal was approved by the CRTC on March 7, 2011, and was finalized on April 1 of that year, on which CTVglobemedia was rebranded Bell Media.